ref-finance/ref-landing/content/posts/intro-ref-finance.md

 [Checkout the app here](https://app.ref.finance)

-Ref Finance is a multi purpose Decentralized Finance (DeFi) platform on [NEAR Protocol](https://near.org).
+Ref Finance is a community-led, multi-purpose Decentralized Finance (DeFi) platform built on [NEAR Protocol](https://near.org).
+Ref combines several core components: a decentralized exchange, lending, a synthetic asset issuer, and more -— into a single, synchronous DeFi stack.

-Bringing together work of the community to provide decentralized exchange, lending and more financial functionality in the future.

-Decentralized Finance has seen major growth on the platforms like Ethereum, benefitting from huge number of assets available there.
-Smart contracts allowed to create novel ways to manage assets which were unimaginable before.

-At the same time, success of Ethereum is also bringing brought the platform to the state where only individuals and institutions with a lot of money can participate.

-Something that is untithesis of Open Web and Decentralized Finance.

-Ref Finance, together with other platforms on NEAR, is aiming to reverse this.

-With fraction of cents fees, 1 second finality and ability to evolve faster due to better development environment on NEAR, Ref Finance is aiming to become the core DeFi component of the future.

-Rainbow Bridge recently launched to connect NEAR and Ethereum will provide ability for users of Ethereum to come and participate in NEAR's economy.
+Ref will take full advantage of NEAR’s low fees ($0.005 per swap), one-to-two second finality, and WebAssembly-based runtime (hello, Rust smart contracts!) to rival even CEX costs and speeds and become a powerful addition to the increasingly multi-chain DeFi ecosystem.

+Using the recently launched Rainbow Bridge (NEAR <> ETH), traders can utilize the billions of dollars in ERC-20-compliant assets from Ethereum, and eventually, from any chain (BSC, Polygon/Matic, Cosmos/IBC, and others) on NEAR.

-Currently Ref Finance launching with just an automated market maker.
-The basis of it is very similar to Uniswap, with few changes:
+Ref Finance’s first product is an automated market maker (AMM).
+It is similar to Uniswap, with a few changes:
- - Multiple pools are bundled in one contract.
-Single swap transaction can trade across many of them atomically.
+ - Multiple pools in a single contract.
+Traders can trade across pools atomically in a single transaction.
- - Each pool can have it's own LP fees.
-Allowing LPs to customize pools for rare or highly volatile tokens
+ - Customizable LP fees per pool.
+LPs can charge higher fees for illiquid or highly volatile tokens.
- - 1 bps goes to referrer of the swap transaction.
-This is done to incentivize UI runners and other applications using the Ref Finance
+ - Referral fees for swaps, currently set at 1 bps.
+Developers can earn rewards for building UIs and other applications on top of Ref Finance.

-Additionally, Ref Finance community is planning to launch a DAO (using [Spuntik DAO](https://sputnik.fund)) to faciliate future development, upgrades and community building.
+The Ref Finance community is planning to launch a DAO on NEAR (using Sputnik DAO) to facilitate future development, upgrades, and community building.
+The DAO’s treasury will receive 4 bps from each swap.

-This DAO will be receiving 4bps of the swaps.

-The plan for DAO to launch token that will allow to incentivize LPs, developers and users on the platform.
-More details on this will be in the subsequent posts.
+The DAO will be governed by the $REF token, which will be distributed to LPs, developers, and users of the platform.
+The distribution details and mechanisms will be described in subsequent posts.

+If you’d like to get involved in the $REF finance community and follow along for updates, please join our [Telegram](https://t.me/ref_finance)!